johan-akerman/Voi-Hunter-Game/README.md

 ## Instructions

-1. Collect Voi Scooters by clicking on them on the map.
+1. Help Voi collect their uncharged scooters by clicking on them on the map.
 2. Buy various upgrades in the shop and improve your count per second (CPS).
-3. It is an endless game.
-Keep on clicking and help Voi collect as many scooters as possible.
+3. Keep on clicking and help Voi collect as many scooters as possible.
+It is an endless game.
 4. Keep track of your progress in the "stats" tab.
 5. Want to start over?
 Restart the game in the "settings" tab.